Matthew Lukin Smawfield

 Interactive Correlation Decay Explorer

-This interactive visualization compares distance-structured correlations across 40 independent analyses, demonstrating that the exponential decay pattern is consistent across different measurement approaches.
+This interactive visualization displays the reported exponential decay pattern across processed clock products and raw RINEX-derived observables.
 The dual y-axes show phase alignment for processed clock products (blue, left) and magnitude squared coherence for raw RINEX data (orange, right), suggesting that both metrics follow a similar exponential decay law despite measuring on different scales.

 The dotted trend lines represent averaged exponential fits with correlation lengths (λ) ranging from 600–4,500 km and fit quality (R²) of 0.87–0.99.
-This cross-validation across processed clock products (CODE, IGS, ESA) and raw RINEX analyses (3 station filters × 4 processing modes × 3 metrics) indicates that the correlation decay is a reproducible feature independent of measurement methodology, supporting the hypothesis of a physical phenomenon rather than a processing artifact.
+This cross-validation across processed clock products (CODE, IGS, ESA) and raw RINEX analyses (3 station filters × 4 processing modes × 3 metrics) indicates that the correlation decay is a reproducible feature independent of measurement methodology, supporting the case that the pattern is not confined to a single processing methodology.

 Open Science & Reproducibility

 All analysis code, processing pipelines, and computational results are publicly available under open-source licenses.
-The complete analysis workflows for all four empirical studies—including data acquisition scripts, processing logs, intermediate outputs, and final results—are hosted on GitHub to enable independent verification and replication.
-The analysis encompasses over 1 billion individual measurements across four complementary methodologies (processed clocks, raw RINEX, optical SLR), with complete computational reproducibility from raw data to final figures.
+The complete analysis workflows for the primary timing studies—including processed GNSS clocks, 25-year CODE products, raw RINEX, and optical SLR—are hosted on GitHub to enable independent verification and replication.
+The analysis encompasses over 1 billion individual measurements across complementary methodologies, with complete computational reproducibility from documented input data to final figures.

 Independent replication by other research groups is essential for validation.
 Researchers interested in replication may find Paper 1 (TEP-GNSS I) the most accessible entry point, using publicly available CODE/IGS/ESA clock products (compact .clk files).
 Paper 2 (TEP-GNSS II) extends this with 25 years of CODE clock data.
-Paper 3 (TEP-GNSS III) provides the most rigorous validation via raw RINEX processing but requires more substantial computational resources.
+Paper 3 (TEP-GNSS III) provides the most direct raw-data test via RINEX processing but requires more substantial computational resources.
 All data, code, and methodologies are openly available.
 Feedback on methodology, interpretation, or potential collaboration is welcomed.

 TEP